 Second, coping skills play a huge role in a person’s likelihood of having an addiction.
 Some people lack effective coping skills, and as stress builds into the teenage and young adult years, it makes these individuals more likely to abuse drugs.
 Poor coping skills also work hand-in-hand with the genetic predisposition: If the person tries drugs and becomes hooked early on, they can’t stop using because they don’t know how else to deal with life.

-Our community also believes that certain triggers can affect addiction, such as stress, trauma, abuse or lack of self confidence.
-When speaking with our patients, we learn that many experienced negative events through their childhood or teenage years, prompting them to experiment with drugs.
+Our community also believes that certain triggers can affect addiction, such as stress, trauma, abuse or lack of self-confidence.
+When speaking with our patients, we learn that many experienced negative events throughout their childhood or teenage years, prompting them to experiment with drugs.
 If these same individuals had a family history of addiction as well as poor coping skills, it was very likely that their dependency would form quickly.

 Call us 24 hours a day, 7 days a week at 888-549-3510